-The pinna simulation is realized in the type 3.2 artificial ear by a cavity terminating the 10.0 mm ear canal extension.
-A well-defined leak from the cavity to the exterior simulates the average human ear loss for telephone handsets which are held either firmly (low leak version) or loosely (high leak version) against the human ear.
-The construction of the leak may differ depending on the specific application of the type 3.2 artificial ear (see Figure 6 and Tables 3-a and 3-b).
+The pinna simulation is realized in the Type 3.2 artificial ear by a cavity terminating the 10.0 mm ear canal extension.
+A well-defined leak from the cavity to the exterior simulates the average real ear loss for telephone handsets which are held either firmly (low leak version) or loosely (high leak version) against the human ear.
+The construction of the leak may differ depending on the specific application of the Type 3.2 artificial ear (see Figure 6 and Tables 3a and 3b).